 In relation to your complaint you can also request a review from the European Online Dispute Resolution platform.(http://ec.europa.eu/odr)

 Oyster Loan does not charge any fees.
-If you are contacted by anyone saying they are calling from Oyster Loan requesting you make them a payment, you should report this to www.actionfraud.police.uk, as we are aware that there is currently a scam using the Oyster Loan brand.
-This has nothing to do with our company.
+If you are contacted by anyone claiming to be from Oyster Loan and request you to make a payment, report to www.actionfraud.police.uk.

 Contact your lender directly if you have any worries about making your re-payment.
 If you do not endeavour to do so you will be unable to arrange any payment options and where the situation remains unresolved (where you have not re-paid your loan), the lender can exercise their right to pass your details onto a third party collections agency.
 This agency will then work to recover your unpaid arrears (plus any interest accrued as a result of your non-payment).